yoyoqq/tact-smart-battle/README.md

 The system provides feedback for the following types of errors:

-- **Compilation errors** — if your `.tact` file does not compile, you'll see the compilation output.
-- **Runtime errors** — if your contract crashes during test execution (e.g., throws an exit code), the error and exit code will be shown.
+- **Compilation errors** — if your `.tact` file fails to compile or crashes during test execution (e.g., throws an exit code), the error message and details will be shown.
 - **Test failures** — if your contract does not pass the required interface or logic checks, the failed test cases will be displayed.

 This helps you improve your solution and resubmit until you get the best possible result.